 In most circumstances it will be necessary for us to identify you in order to successfully do business with you, however, where, it is lawful and practicable to do so, we will offer you the opportunity of doing business with us without providing us with personal information.
 Such a situation would be where you make general inquiries about our services.

-CoSec has physical, electronic and procedural safeguards to protect the personal information it collects, from unauthorised access, modification and disclosure.
+Acclime has physical, electronic and procedural safeguards to protect the personal information it collects, from unauthorised access, modification and disclosure.
 Our offices are secured by a security system and physical files are kept locked on site.
-Digital files are stored electronically on Google Inc.’s G Suite Core Services, which are audited using industry standards such as ISO 27001, ISO 27017, ISO 27018, and SOC 2 and SOC 3 Type II audits, which are the most widely recognised internationally accepted independent security compliance audits.
+Digital files are stored electronically on Microsoft Corp.’s Exchange servers using the highest international security standards.

 Electronic personal information is stored in databases requiring logins and passwords for access, and is restricted to staff who require access.

 As disclosed in our letter of engagement to clients, files that contain client’s personal information are retained for no more than seven years.
 We destroy all client files and documents seven years after the date of the final bill rendered by us in relation to each client matter.
 Access Records Management securely destroys documents by pulping or shredding and issues a certificate of destruction once the documents have been destroyed.
 Internal paper-based documents containing personal information are pulped before being recycled.

 Acclime has implemented Privacy Compliance Programs to ensure our compliance with the notifiable data breaches obligations under the Privacy Law.

 However, in the event of a serious data breach, we will take all steps required of us under the law, including notifying affected individuals and the Office of the Australian Information Commissioner (OAIC) if necessary.